-Loyola University Maryland fully supports and requires compliance with federal and state laws regarding illegal drugs and paraphernalia.
 For purposes of this policy, "drug" also includes any other substance that is used to change mood or alter reality and is not used in accordance with a medical prescription, and "look alike" substances.

 a.
-Drug use or possession (e.g., marijuana, heroin, LSD, cocaine, mushrooms, ecstasy, ketamine, unauthorized use or abuse of prescription drugs, etc.) Standard sanction: suspension from the University, \$500 fine, and referral to substance use intervention to be completed prior to return.
+Drug use or possession (e.g., cannabis, cannabis products hemp-based products, heroin, LSD, cocaine, mushrooms, ecstasy, ketamine, unauthorized use or abuse of prescription drugs, etc.) Standard sanction: Deferred suspension from the University, and referral to substance use intervention.